hynekcer/django-salesforce/docs/migrations.rst

             # db_table = MyObject__c

     class OtherObject2(SalesforceModel):
-        # we prefer an automatic read only name here in style "A-{0000}" here
+        # Here you prefer an automatic read only name field in the style "A-{0000}"
         name = models.CharField(max_length=50, sf_read_only=models.READ_ONLY)
         ...